sts10/generated-wordlists/readme.markdown

 When I [posted one of my lists to 1Password's subreddit](https://www.reddit.com/r/1Password/comments/ur4otq/proposed_new_word_list/), a few users mentioned how, when using the current 1Password list, they would "re-roll" for a new passphrase if they got a "weird" word in their original passphrase.
 This has the mathematical effect of making their passphrases weaker, since it effectively shortens the word list, and thus decreases the amount of entropy each word gives.
 (In practice, this would necessitate an attacker to skip these uncommon words in their attacks, which doesn't seem too improbable?)
 It's much better to replace these "skip" words in the word list, bringing the "real-world" amount of entropy-per-word more in-line with the theoretical figure, which we can easily calculate and base security guidance on.

-### Auto-correct
+### The threat of auto-correct

-If a word in a passphrase is very uncommon, it may even be auto-corrected by some applications you might pasted/type it in to. `quean` may be a good example of this.
-(Granted, if an interface has auto-correct working, it likely is NOT a place a secure passphrase should be entered, but that's a different issue.)
+If a word in a passphrase is very uncommon, it may even be auto-corrected by some applications you might paste or type it in to. `quean`, a word on the current 1Password list, may be a good example of this.
+(Granted, if an interface has auto-correct active, it likely is NOT a place a secure passphrase should be entered, but that's a different issue.)

+### Are lists containing similar words, such as plurals, a problem (either for security or usability)?

+Some of these lists contains very similar words, such as "tabs" and "tab" and/or "suggested", "suggesting", and "suggestions".
+I don't think this affects entropy-per-word calculations.

+But I could see how it would be awkward to get two similar words in the same randomly generated passphrase.
+However, I _think_ the chances of this are pretty small.
+If we assumed a hypothetical 18,000 word list that was 9,000 words and their plurals, I think the odds of getting at least one "awkward double" in a 4-word passphrase is `1/9000 + 2/9000 + 3/9000 - 11/9000**2 + 6/9000**3`, which is a really small number.
+(Thanks to [bwbug](https://github.com/bwbug) for [checking my math](https://github.com/sts10/generated-wordlists/issues/1)!)

+I'll also note that this issue is similar to the risk of getting the same exact word in a passphrase, which we can't help without changing how we generate the passphrases in a way that lowers the entropy of the resulting passphrase.

 ## What does it mean if a list is "uniquely decodable"?